 The following information must appear on the container: date, student name, medication name, number of tablets in the original container, time medication is to be consumed, physician who prescribed the medication, any side effects of concern, and a phone number where a parent/guardian may be reached in case of questions.
-A Request to Administer Medication for must be completed and signed annually by a parent/guardian for each medication administered at school.
+A note, signed by the parent/guardian must accompany any medication.